-Recently, however, as mentioned above in (1), AI's value chain tends to diversify or become more complex, and recently, various business operators have become involved in the development, provision, and use of AI.
-Besides, as AI prevails not only to business activities but also to daily life, the use by non-business users is increasing., resulting in occurrence of problems which cannot be caught sufficiently only by looking at a bilateral relationship between vendor and user.
+Recently, however, as mentioned above in (1), the following various business operators are involved in the development, provision and use of Al and Al's value chain tends to diversify or become more complex, and recently, various business operators have become involved in the development, provision, and use of Al.becomes more diversified and complexed in comparison with when the Contract Guidelines were formulated.
+Besides, as Al prevails not only to business activities but also to daily life, the use by non-business users is increasing, we are forced to be conscious of the existence of non-business users, resulting in occurrence of problems which cannot be caught sufficiently only by looking at a bilateral relationship between vendor and user.